nrdave/vrc-2020-2021-code/README.md

 an object representing the drivetrain, allows for a variety of parameters in its constructors that let the user define values like motor ports, gearsets, wheel diameter, and base width.

+The exception to this is gui.cpp.
+As LittleVGL (the graphics library included with PROS) doesn't seem to play nice with classes (as it is a C-based library) attempting to use it in a class led to signifigant issues caused by LVGL's nature.
+So, I elected to instead use a namespace to contain all code and objects.
+This allowed me to still organize the code reasonably well without running into any issues.

 The documentation for the classes are split between the header and source files for each class.
 The header files, found in the lib folder under include, contain descriptions of each class and function, while the source files contain documentation about the inner workings of each function.